TorErichs/brickshooter/README.md

 1. rewrote the `calculate_speed` function so that I could hand over the speed of original ball
     * allows to create new ball with same direction
     * but starting speed as in settings specified

+***End of day two***

+### Day 3

+1. Repaired a glitch in `Ball.calculate_speed()`
+1. Refactoring of Brick
+   * also needed to fix the chance calculation
+1. Implemented first version of beach ball (`Ball.special = "Beach"`)
+1. Introduced a friction interaction with the slider to give the player more control
+   + Strength (if at all) can be set in `Settings.friction`
+   + if the slider moves in different horizontal direction as ball it gives something like a spin causing the ball to bounce of flatter
+   + gives the chance to give very vertical balls some more angle by moving the slider in contact
+1. "Beach" ball only reflects at right angle at wall and slide
+   + would otherwise be just too much
+1. tried to suppress double reflections by a `Ball.last_collision`
+   + doesn't work well
+   + better implementation is just checking the speed and meant-to-be speed
+1. tried to make the "teleporter" only move straight when hitting bricks
+   * works easily by addition if in brick collision
+   * boring, because if it hits a special ball one gets a line of balls
+   * also if it starts with upward speed the game will never end =)
+1. Established sound effects
+   * downloaded sounds from www.opengameart.org
+   * some manual tests
+   * created a function to play the sounds (`play_sound`)
+      - sounds can be assigned via a dictionary to make double usage and changes easier
+      - included a flag `Settings.sound` that allows turning off the sound

+***End day three***

+## Credits & disclosure

+### Sound files
+downloaded from www.opengameart.org

++ "short alarm" by "yd"
++ "Glass bell sounds" by "Varkalander"
++ "5 break, crunch impacts" by "Independent.nu"
++ "Interface Sounds Starter Pack" by "p0ss"
++ "Collision Nutfall (Yo Frankie!)" by "Blender Foundation"
++ "Cute cartoon jump sound effect" by cfork and qubodup (Boing Raw Copyright 2005 cfork <http://freesound.org/people/cfork/> Boing Jump Copyright 2012 Iwan Gabovitch <http://qubodup.net>)
++ "Laser shot" by "Mobeyee Sounds"

+### Images
+downloaded for wikimedia commons